Balou9/tcj/readme.md

 - [ ] impl: UpsertProfileHandler
 - [ ] impl: ReadProfleHandler
 - [ ] impl: DeleteProfileHandler
-- [ ] impl: use S3 instead of dynamo
 - [ ] think about best practice testing test_profiles_upsert_413
+- [ ] lambdas must read/upsert/delete directly from s3

 #### change_log
 - [x] switch from set-env to environment files
 - [x] avoid pasting ids / use profileNames
 - [x] authentication is not required
+- [x] impl: use S3 instead of dynamo as data storage

 if authenticiation is required
 - [ ] implement authenticiation / AWS Cognito